THE IMAGE THAT SHOCKED THE WORLD

 The Boy on the Beach.

-Alan before his fatal journey
+The two year old before his fatal journey

 Credit: Wikipedia